Learning to Translate Noise for Robust Image Denoising: Experiments

-\paragraph{Training details} Since our approach is model-agnostic, we employ existing architectures such as NAFNet~\citep{chen2022simple}, Restormer~\citep{zamir2022restormer}, KBNet~\citep{Zhang2023kbnet} and Xformer~\citep{zhang2023xformer} as our image denoising network, which is pretrained on BSD400~\citep{martin2001database}, WED~\citep{ma2016waterloo}, and SIDD medium~\citep{abdelhamed2018high} datasets.
-BSD400 and WED datasets consist of clean images, while SIDD dataset is composed of real noisy-clean image pairs.
-During the training of a denoising network, noisy images are created by adding Gaussian noise with a standard deviation of 15 to clean images from the BSD400 and WED datasets, or to different formats of noisy images from the SIDD dataset.
-Each training batch consists of images drawn equally from two sources: half from the BSD400 and WED datasets, and the other half from the SIDD dataset.
-The denoising models are trained for 200K iterations with a batch size of 32, except for Restormer and Xformer, where the batch size is reduced to 4 due to the limitation of computational resources.
-The noise translation network is trained subsequently, with the noisy images from the SIDD dataset augmented by adding stochastic level of Gaussian noise with a range of 0 to 15.
-The noise translation network is trained for 5K iterations with a batch size of 4.
-Denoising network and noise translation network are trained with the AdamW~\citep{loshchilov2018decoupled} optimizer with an initial learning rate of $10^{-3}$, which is reduced to $10^{-7}$ and $10^{-5}$ by a cosine annealing schedule, respectively.
-Each image is randomly cropped to $256 \times 256$ for training.
-The hyperparameters in our experiment are set as follows: a Gaussian noise injection level $\tilde{\sigma}= 100$, $\alpha=5\times10^{-2}$, and $\beta=2\times10^{-3}$.
-All trainings were conducted using two NVIDIA RTX A6000 GPUs.
+Our framework is model-agnostic and can be applied to various denoising networks.
+To demonstrate the effectiveness of the proposed approach, we adopt NAFNet~\citep{chen2022simple} and Xformer~\citep{zhang2023xformer}, pretrained on BSD400~\citep{martin2001database}, WED~\citep{ma2016waterloo}, and SIDD-Medium~\citep{abdelhamed2018high} datasets.
+BSD400 and WED consist of clean images while SIDD provides real noisy-clean image pairs.
+During the training of a denoising network, noisy images are created by adding Gaussian noise with a standard deviation of 15 to clean images from BSD400 and WED and noisy images from SIDD.
+The noise translation network is trained subsequently, using SIDD images with data augmentation of random Gaussian noise sampled from $[0, 15]$.
+The hyperparameters are set as follows: a Gaussian noise level $\tilde{\sigma}= 100$, $\alpha=5\times10^{-2}$, and $\beta=2\times10^{-3}$.
+Additional training details such as batch size or training resources are discussed in Appendix.